wezm/easycurses-rs/README.md

 during the [1.0-level crate
-discussions](https://github.com/rust-lang/rust-roadmap/issues/11), a crate can't rightly call itself 1.0 unless all the things it depends on are themselves 1.0, so no matter what this crate won't actaully go to 1.0 before `pancurses` does.
+discussions](https://github.com/rust-lang/rust-roadmap/issues/11), a crate can't rightly call itself 1.0 unless all the things it depends on are themselves 1.0, so no matter what this crate won't actually go to 1.0 before `pancurses` does.

 ## License

 This project is released into the public domain via [The Unlicense](https://unlicense.org).
 You are free to use it however you like with or without attribution.
 If you wish to contribute to the project then you must add your contributions under the same license.